Angama Mara Airport

 Angama Mara Airport (IATA: ANA, ICAO: n/a) is a small airport near Angama Mara in Narok County, Kenya.
 The airport serves the local areas of the Maasai Mara, national park and nature reserve.
 The airport was formerly known as Angama Mara Airstrip.
 In August 2021, the Kenya Airports Authority (KAA) began phased improvements and expansion to convert it to a fully fledged airport.

 Location

 The airport is located near Angama Mara, in the Maasai Mara Game Reserve, in Narok County, approximately 120 km, by road, southwest of Narok, the county headquarters.
 Angama Mara Airport is located about 278 km by road, west of Nairobi, the national capital and about 134 km by air, with flying time of about 40 minutes.
 The geographical coordinates of this airport are 01°16'18.0"S, 34°57'38.0"E (Latitude:-1.271667; Longitude:34.960556).

 Overview

 The airport sits on 44.7 ha of land, acquired by the National Land Commission of Kenya (NLC), from Manati Limited.
-It is expected that after the current three-phase upgrade and improvements, the airport can accommodate direct international flights, becoming the fifth international airport in he country.
+It is expected that after the current three-phase upgrade and improvements, the airport can accommodate direct international flights, becoming the fifth international airport in the country.